-These we have already considered, from various perspectives.
-As part of the underwriting process, we may note (or note again):
+These we have already considered from various perspectives.
+As part of the underwriting process, we may note or note again:

-- (a) only source of underwriting material: with relatively minor risks, the proposal form is the only enquiry made, and risks may be accepted or otherwise solely on its answers; - (b) the "trigger" for other enquiries: answers or deductions from the information supplied on proposal forms may indicate that further enquiries need to be made.
-These may be additional questions to the proposer, or more formal enquiries through surveyors or other professional experts; - (c) basis of the contract: the information supplied on the proposal is the main (and sometimes the only) information available to the underwriter, and on which he bases his acceptance and terms.
-All proposal forms contain a declaration which will bring this fact to the proposer's attention, and may well be in the form of an insurance warranty regarding the truth of the statements given (called the "basis of contract clause"), a breach of which will render the contract void as from inception; - (d) a "permanent" document: because the completed proposal has a fundamental role with the contract, it should not be regarded as a temporary document.
-Because of its importance, some insurers may include a photocopy of the completed proposal when sending out the policy document.
-This will be a reminder to the insured of the information he supplied, which formed the basis of the insurer's undertakings;

-(e) supplementary information: any experts' reports or other documentation, perhaps arising with (b) above, must be considered part of the proposal, and this fact should be brought to the proposer's attention.
+- (a) only source of underwriting information: with relatively minor risks, the proposal form is likely to be the only practical tool of enquiry, and risks may be accepted or otherwise solely on its answers; - (b) "trigger" for other enquiries: answers given on proposal forms or deductions from such answers may indicate that further enquiries need to be made, in the form of additional questions to the proposer, more formal enquiries through surveyors or other professionals, etc.; - (c) basis of the contract: information supplied on a proposal form is the main (and sometimes the only) information available for the making of underwriting decisions.
+Almost all general insurance proposal forms contain a declaration that the information supplied will form the basis of the contract to be made.
+Referred to as a "basis of contract clause" or "basis clause", such a declaration will usually be incorporated into the contract in the form of an insurance warranty regarding the truth of the information, so that any inaccuracy of the information, regardless of materiality, is expected to render the contract void as from inception.
+This is quite a contrast to the principle of utmost good faith, which only requires representations of material facts to be substantially correct; - (d) "permanent" document: because the completed proposal has a fundamental role with the contract, it should not be regarded as a temporary document.
+Because of its importance, some insurers include a photocopy of the completed proposal when sending out the policy document.
+This will serve as a reminder to the insured of the information he supplied, which is the basis of the insurer's undertakings; - (e) supplementary information: any experts' reports or other documentation, perhaps arising with (b) above, must be considered part of the proposal, and this fact should be brought to the proposer's attention.